oscapstone/oscapstone.github.io/_build/html/_sources/labs/lab5.rst.txt

 * Understand how to create threads and user processes.
 * Understand how to implement scheduler and context switch.
 * Understand what's preemption.
-* Understand how to implement the waiting mechanism.
 * Understand how to implement POSIX signals.

 ##########
 Background